 The web is filled a slew of job listing websites that can help jumpstart your summer job search.
 Sites like ZipRecruiter, LinkedIn, and Monster are just a few popular choices to use for your summer job search.
 You can browse by industry or profession, type of position you’re looking for (such as contract, seasonal, or temporary), and can even search by keywords or phrases, which quickly narrows your results down to available summer jobs.

 6. Don’t forget company websites.

-While job listing websites are a terrific source for summer jobs, don’t forget about researching different companies individually and looking at their specific websites.
+While job listing websites are a terrific source for finding summer jobs, don’t forget about researching different companies individually and looking at their specific websites.
 Not all companies will use job listing websites or outside agencies; they may just post available positions on their own site, or they may at least post the ads on their own websites first before turning to third party listing options.
-This includes both summer positions and summer internships.
+This includes both summer jobs and summer internships.
 You’ll also want to follow local companies you’re interested in on social media; more and more businesses are using social media as their initial platform for announcing company news, including open positions.

 7. Network as much as possible.

-Word-of-mouth can sometimes be the best way to find out about summer jobs, even before the ad is created and circulated on the web.
+Word-of-mouth can sometimes be the best way to find summer jobs, even before the ad is created and circulated on the web.
 Talk with your parents and other family members, plus neighbors, friends, and fellow students and let them know you’re looking for a summer job.
 If you get the word out there, you may be one of the first people to find out about an available position, which can help to improve your chances.